KISD Elementary Student Handbook

 The School Day

 Instructional time begins at 8:00 a.m. daily.
 The tardy bell rings at 8:05 a.m.
 After 8:05 students are required to sign in at the front office.
 The main entrance to the school is unlocked at 7:15 a.m.
 Teachers will open their classroom doors no later than 7:45 a.m.
 Kindergarten/1st grade students wait in the cafeteria until 7:45 and are monitored by duty teachers.
 Pre K students will go to the computer lab.
 Pre K students will eat breakfast in their classrooms.
 Parents may walk students to their classroom for the first three days of school.

 In the interest of your children’s safety, the doors will remain locked during school hours.
 Access is permitted through the front only.
 All volunteers and visitors must sign in and wear a badge during school hours.
 Please have your driver’s license available when signing in.
 After the 1st week of school, parents will not be allowed to walk their students to their class.
 Staff will be available to monitor and assist students.

 Afternoon Transportation and Dismissal

 All Pre K and Headstart parents must enter the campus from Hwy.
 259 in order for your car tag to be read.
-PK and HS students are to be picked up at 2:00 p.m. in the bus lane at the back of the building.
+PK and HS students are to be picked up at 2:45 in the bus lane at the back of the building.

 Students riding KISD transportation must have a bus card on file with the transportation office.
 Bus cards will be provided at registration or from the school office.
 Students are allowed to ride only one afternoon bus.
 If your child is not able to ride their assigned afternoon bus, they will need to be picked up.

 ****Transportation changes will not be taken over the phone.
 All transportation changes must be in written form.
 You may bring a note, email or fax the office before 2:45 p.m.
-Students cannot be changed from a bus to a pick up over the phone.
-The request must be e-mailed to or faxed to (903)984-2176.
+Students cannot be changed from a bus to pick up over the phone.
+The request must be e-mailed to firstname.lastname@example.org or faxed to (903)984-2176.

 If a student needs to leave school before regular dismissal time, the parent or guardian must check the child out from the office.